ayeagle/gitgo/README.md

 Note that your commit message can be wrapped in quotes or just written like additional arguments, but without quotes you'll be prompted before gitgoing.

 Have fun!
-Saves at LEAST 5 seconds per commit.
+Saves AT LEAST 5 seconds per commit.